The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone: Introduction

 This study is part of a set of introductory papers for the new MillenniumTNG project. \citet{Aguayo2022} give a detailed overview of the numerical simulations and an analysis of non-linear matter clustering and halo statistics, while \citet{Pakmor2022} present the large hydrodynamical simulation of the project and an analysis of its population of galaxy clusters.
-In \citet{Kannan2022}, we investigate properties of very high redshift galaxies and compare them to the new observations made by JWST. \citet{Hadzhiyska2022a, Hadzhiyska2022b} present an analysis of HOD techniques and its shortcomings in light of galaxy assembly bias, while \citet{Delgado2022} study intrinsic alignments of galaxy and halos shapes. \citet{Contreras2022} introduce an inference methodology able to constrain cosmological parameters from galaxy clustering.
+In \citet{Kannan2022}, we investigate properties of very high redshift galaxies and compare them to the new observations made by JWST. \citet{Hadzhiyska2022a, Hadzhiyska2022b} present an analysis of HOD techniques and their shortcomings in light of galaxy assembly bias, while \citet{Delgado2022} study intrinsic alignments of galaxy and halos shapes. \citet{Contreras2022} introduce an inference methodology able to constrain cosmological parameters from galaxy clustering.
 Finally, \citet{Bose2022} consider galaxy clustering for different colour-selected galaxy samples, while \citet{Ferlito2022} study weak-lensing convergence maps at very high resolution based on lightcone outputs of the simulations.

 The present paper is structured as follows.
 In Section~\ref{sec:sims} we describe the cosmological simulations of our MillenniumTNG project and detail their outputs used for this study.
 In Section~\ref{sec:lgalaxies}, we describe the { L-GALAXIES} semi-analytic model, and in particular, the changes we developed in order to make the model produce accurate and continuous lightcone outputs.
-We then turn to tests and convergence tests in Section~\ref{sec:convergence}, while in Section~\ref{sec:gallightcone} we use the galaxies on the lightcone obtained with the model and the two realisation of the MTNG simulation to study the projected two-point clustering signal.
-Finally, in Section~\ref{sec:conclusions} we summarise our findings and present our conclusions.
+We then turn to coding and convergence tests in Section~\ref{sec:convergence}, while in Section~\ref{sec:gallightcone} we use the galaxies on the lightcone obtained with the model for the two realisations of the MTNG simulation to study the projected two-point clustering signal.
+Finally, in Section~\ref{sec:conclusions} we summarise our findings and present our conclusions, in Appendix~\ref{appendix:lightconeclustering} we discuss cosmic variance effects for clustering measurements on the lightcone, and in Appendix~\ref{appendix:speed} we discuss the speed of the new version of the semi-analytic code.